Sign in →

 Frontotemporal dementia (FTD) is a dementia syndrome that predominantly involves the frontal and temporal lobes of the brain.
 Clinical presentation is variable and includes progressive changes in behavior and personality and language disturbances.
 Affected individuals may also exhibit extrapyramidal signs.

-ALS and FTD are now thought to represent an overlapping spectrum of disease.
+Amyotrophic lateral sclerosis and FTD are now thought to represent an overlapping spectrum of disease.
 Recent literature has found that approximately 40% of familial ALS, 25% of familial FTD, and 90% of familial ALS/FTD cases have a large hexanucleotide repeat (GGGGCC) expansion in a noncoding region of C9orf72.
 At lower frequency, C9orf72 hexanucleotide repeat expansions have also been observed in individuals with sporadic ALS, FTD, and ALS/FTD.
 The vast majority of individuals affected with a C9orf72-related disorder (c9ALS, c9FTD, or c9ALS/FTD) have hexanucleotide repeat expansions in the hundreds to thousands, while unaffected individuals have repeat sizes less than 20.
-The significance of repeat sizes between 20 and 100 repeats is currently unclear as both healthy controls and individuals with ALS and/or FTD phenotypes have been reported with repeat sizes in this range.
+The significance of repeat sizes between 20 and 100 repeats is currently unclear as both healthy controls and individuals with ALS or FTD phenotypes have been reported with repeat sizes in this range.

 Interpretation